Facts

 (7) Rough Sleeping

-2,539 men were found to be sleeping rough in Autumn 2022 in England.
-Men make up 85% of rough sleepers.
+The number of men sleeping rough in England has increased – and is at its highest since 2017.
+3,214 men were found to be sleeping rough in Autumn 2024 in England.
+Men make up at least 83% of rough sleepers.

 (8) Prison